davetcoleman/baxter_cpp/README.md

     sudo apt-get install python-wstool
     ```

-## Install MoveIt From Source
+## Install MoveIt!
+From Source

-You should install MoveIt from source if:
+You should install MoveIt! from source if:

  * You want to be guaranteed compatibility and the current public moveit_core debian release is not 0.5.4 (check [here](http://ros.org/debbuild/hydro.html) and search for moveit_core, then hover your mouse over the third column under HbinP64.
 Or check [here](https://github.com/ros-planning/moveit_core/releases))
- * You want to install MoveIt from source for development reasons but also want to ensure your source checkout is compatible with this repo
+ * You want to install MoveIt! from source for development reasons but also want to ensure your source checkout is compatible with this repo

-Otherwise you can just skip this section and install the Baxter code and it will automatically pull the necessary debians for MoveIt
+Otherwise you can just skip this section and install the Baxter code and it will automatically pull the necessary debians for MoveIt!.

-* Setup workspace, download repositories and build
+* Setup workspace, download repositories and build:

     We recommend you install this in a seperate workspace (following the following insructions) to decrease built times.